 Also, when your senior family member has dementia they may frequently become anxious or agitated.
 This is a difficult situation to deal with for every family.
 A calming, drug-free way to soothe them is to give them a realistic stuffed animal they can cuddle and interact with.
 This can give them a feeling of deep comfort and security.
 They can nurture and care for the stuffed animal, which stimulates those positive emotions we talked about before.
 A custom plush animal may be a small gift, but it can have a huge impact on your loved one’s quality of life.

-Want to give your loved on a truly special gift?
+Want to give your loved one a truly special gift?
 Try a stuffed animal that looks like a pet your senior may have owned in the past.
 Did your mom love her spunky cat Mittens?
-Petsies’s can recreate her down to the heart shaped fur patch on her back.
-Great-aunt have a best friend bunny?
-Petsie’s has her covered too.
-With Petsie’s you can make a realistic replication of your pet and help to perk up and comfort your loved ones.
+Petsies can recreate her down to the heart-shaped fur patch on her back.
+Does your great-aunt have a best friend bunny?
+Petsie has her covered too.
+With Petsie’s you can make a realistic replication of any pet and help to perk up and comfort your loved ones.
 Customizable pets are now available for your loved one!

 According to Alzheimer's Disease International, someone in the world develops dementia every 3 seconds.
 In 2015 there were an estimated 46.8 million people worldwide living with dementia and that figure was closer to 50 million people in 2017.
 This number will almost double every 20 years, reaching 75 million in 2030 and 131.5 million in 2050.
 This is a huge number of people that will be seeking out better options for care as they age.